tlawrence-TAG/sql-style-guide/README.md

 # ANSI/T-SQL Style Guide

-## Example - Use Tabs for indention!
+## Example - Use TABS for indention!
 The code formats itself for text editors, etc.

 Here's a non-trivial query to give you an idea of what this style guide looks like in the practice: